MahdiFarnaghi/intelli_geo/docs/development.md

     The generated ZIP file will be located in the zip_build folder.

-3. To release you should go to the [plugin hub](https://plugins.qgis.org), logged in with Mahdi's account, click on `Add Verion` and upload the zip file, remember to add proper changlog.
+4. To release you should go to the [plugin hub](https://plugins.qgis.org), log in, click on `Add Verion` and upload the zip file, remember to add proper changlog.

 ## Tips for development for plugin